What To Do If You Are Involved in a Custody Battle Over Your Companion Animal

 Our animal companions are family.
 So it’s no wonder that when we split up with our spouses or move out of our family home disputes can arise about who gets to keep the animals.

 This is a basic overview of what to expect if you are involved in a custody battle involving animals, along with helpful tips.
-It’s not a substitute for an attorney.
+The information on this site is provided for general informational purposes only and is not intended as legal advice on any particular matter or as a substitute for your own legal counsel.

 Courts may consider various factors in resolving animal custody disputes